Security lesson: Recent residential burglary reports show why entry points, key storage and garage access should be protected together.

 Victoria burglary and stolen vehicle charges: keys, cars and repeat locations

 Victoria Police reported charges after an investigation into alleged burglaries, attempted burglaries, thefts and stolen vehicles across multiple suburbs.
-The prevention angle is protecting entries, keys and garages as one routine.
+The practical lesson is protecting entries, keys and garages as one routine.

 Orange homes and small businesses: break-ins, cash registers and stolen vehicles